 From structural point of view, this instrument has got a resonating box and a neck with a set of strings extended from the top of the neck to the box.
 One needs another piece to play the instrument and it’s the bow.
 To produce a sound, the musician moves the bow back and forth onto a Kamancheh’s strings.

 The main part of the instrument is its resonating box.
 It usually consists of a spherical or oval shape with a small flat base.
 This box is made of wood and could be built either in one piece or several pieces for various instrument types.
 Depending on which type of Kamancheh a craftsman makes, they can design it with longer or shorter diameters.
 They make the best instruments out of walnut wood.

 Craftsmen make the top surface of Kamancheh’s resonating box by goat or deerskin.
 Certainly, different skins produce different sounds.
 In fact, the art of crafting and playing with Kamancheh is best demonstrated when all such details are observed and put in practice.

 The bridge is a small but strong piece attached to the top of the skin.
 It has a rectangular cuboid shape with top groves creating equal distance for the strings in an oblique way.
 This makes the first string shorter and the last one longer than others.

-The neck of Iranian Kamancheh are made of one piece.
+The neck of Iranian Kamancheh is made of one piece.
 Iranian craftsmen make the neck and box in particular size and proportions known as Iranian standard for Kamancheh.
 As a result, if such sizes and proportions aren’t observed when crafting the instruments, the desired sound cannot be expected from it when it is made.